 What is balloon sinuplasty?

-Chronic sinusitis is defined as a sinus infection lasting longer than 12 weeks, or more than four sinus infections in one year.
+Chronic sinusitis is defined as a sinus infection lasting more than three months.
+Recurrent acute sinusitis is defined as having more than four sinus infections in one year.

 In both cases, the standard of care is to work with medications first.
 If the inflammation and pain persist, though, balloon sinuplasty is an excellent option.
 It does not involve any cutting or removal of bone or tissue.
 The integrity of the sinus cavity is maintained while it is gently opened and cleared.